OZoneSQT/Embedded-System/Arduino/Labs/Lab3/README.md

 - the AVR libraries interrupts.h was a key component
 - HardwareSerial.h for serial communitcation for debug prints
 - The supplied ADC code was extremely useful, I just specialized it to my particular case. (recouperated from lab2)
+- The UART example on moodle (I cleaned and refacted it)

 ## Discussion/Conclusion
-- In the early stages of the Lab (Part 2) the difficulty was figure how best to trigger the interrupts.
-I had an initial 5v output during the interrupt and tried the various modes but in the end I selected `trigger on rising edge` and fine tuned my signal to 5v out for 500ms and then 0v out.
+In the early stages of the Lab (Part 2) the difficulty was figure how best to trigger the interrupts.
+I had an initial 5v output during the interrupt and tried the various modes but in the end I selected `trigger on rising edge` and fine tuned my signal to 5v out for 150ms and then 0v out; however intermidiately I still had an issue with only 1 interrupt being detected.
+Getting the UART communication to work took me several hours, namely because i had put my `serial_read()` within interrupts being disabled.
+There was no major challenge or unexpected behavoir getting UART to work thats to the code provided.